heatedcanine's avatar

 Therefore, I learn that English grammar rule could be changed as years go by.

 Therefore, I learned that English grammar rules could bean changed as the years go by.
+Therefore, I learned that English grammar rules can change as the years go by.

 The internet has sped this up considerably.
 I'm 40 years old and have lived in Japan for 14 years and I don't understand some American English.